365id-AB/idverification-android/README.md

 ### Event Handler

 The `eventHandler`parameter is the last parameter to `start()` and will be used throughout a transaction to inform the app of key events, including when the SDK is ready to be displayed (`onStarted`), when a transaction is completed (`transactionFinishedSuccessfully` or `transactionFinishedButFailed`, and `retrievedTransactionId`), as well as various error events or premature closure events that you may want to handle in your app.

+> **:exclamation: NOTICE:** The SDK may invoke the event handler from *any* thread.
+Please take this into consideration when you want to invoke APIs that must be run on the Main thread of your app!

 Example implementation:
 ```kotlin